schnaader/precomp-cpp/contrib/preflate/README.md

 No. It isn't.
 However, it is a reasonable alternative.

 First, "preflate" only works on raw deflate streams.
 So, it is not intended as a tool, but as a library to be used by some other tool.
-(Did I mention the "precomp" fork?)
-The current ZLIB level detection inside "precomp" is much better than "preflate"s (and it needs to be), so there are a considerable amount of ZLIB deflate streams, probably 20-30%, for which "preflate" generates reconstruction data that is bigger than 3 bytes (usually only a few tens of bytes though).
+The ZLIB level detection inside previous versions of "precomp" were much better than "preflate"s (and it needed to be), so there are a considerable amount of ZLIB deflate streams, probably 20-30%, for which "preflate" generates reconstruction data that is bigger than 3 bytes (usually only a few tens of bytes though).
-Or in other words: there are files in which Vanilla "precomp" BEATS "preflate" in SIZE.
+Or in other words: there are files in which previous "precomp" version BEAT "preflate" in SIZE.

 It's quite slow.
 Since 0.2.1, there is some optimization for long runs of the same byte (e.g.